music-encoding/guidelines/_guidelines-v4/05-mensural/02-mensuralnotes/01-mensuralrules.md

 The following example illustrates an **alteration** (the second *brevis*) in *modus minor perfectus*.
 Notice that the second brevis has doubled its regular value, it has been altered, unlike the first one.
 {% include verovio example="Alteration.mei" encoding=true %}

-It is possible to omit the dur.quality attribute in a note when the performed duration of the note is the default value provided by the mensuration.
+It is possible to omit the **@dur.quality** attribute in a note when the performed duration of the note is the default value provided by the mensuration.
 In this case, the longas are perfect, just as the mensuration (perfect modus minor) indicates.
-Therefore, the @dur.quality attribute can be omitted for the two longas.
+Therefore, the **@dur.quality** attribute can be omitted for the two longas.
 {% include mei example="mensural/mensural-sample164.xml" valid="" %}
 The same will apply to the examples that follow.